Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 From January 1, 2014, employers are required to conduct a special assessment of working conditions ( the federal law dated December 28, 2013 No. 426-FZ ""; hereinafter - Law No. 426-FZ).
-This procedure was introduced instead of certification of workplaces and in many respects repeats it.
+This procedure was introduced instead of workplace certification and largely repeats it.

-On December 31, 2018, the period ended when employers could stage-by-stage carry out a special assessment of working conditions in relation to workplaces where the identification of potentially harmful and (or) hazardous production factors is carried out.
-We are talking about the so-called safe, "unscheduled" workplaces, that is, not specified in.
-In fact, this category includes jobs.
-In addition, only before this date could the results of the earlier certification of workplaces be valid (letter of the Ministry of Labor of Russia dated June 1, 2018 No. 15-4 / 10 / B-4010 "").
+On December 31, 2018, the period ended when employers could gradually conduct a special assessment of working conditions in relation to workplaces where potentially harmful and (or) hazardous production factors are identified.
+We are talking about the so-called safe, "unlisted" jobs, that is, not listed in.
+In fact, jobs belong to this category.
+In addition, only until this date could the results of the previously conducted certification of workplaces be valid (letter of the Ministry of Labor of Russia dated June 1, 2018 No. 15-4 / 10 / B-4010 "").

-Can a special assessment of the working conditions of a vacant workplace be carried out?
+Can a special assessment of working conditions at a vacant workplace be carried out?
 Find out the answer in "Encyclopedias of solutions.
-Labor relations, personnel" Internet versions of the GARANT system.
+Labor relations, personnel" Internet version of the GARANT system.
 Get free access for 3 days!

-Nevertheless, firstly, the special assessment should be carried out as soon as possible by those who are late - in particular, the Ministry of Labor of Russia should implement a mechanism for preventing violations in relation to small businesses and individual entrepreneurs, within the framework of which the employer will first be sent a warning about the inadmissibility of violating labor protection requirements, and only in case of non-fulfillment - will be fined.
+Nevertheless, firstly, those who are late should carry out a special assessment as soon as possible - in particular, the Ministry of Labor of Russia should implement a mechanism for preventing violations in relation to small businesses and individual entrepreneurs, under which the employer will first be sent a warning about the inadmissibility of violating labor protection requirements, and only in case of non-compliance - will be fined.

 In addition, a special assessment can be carried out for the first time by those who have just created new jobs.
-This is given a year from the date of their formation.
-That is, if workplace was created in December 2018, the deadline for completion of the SOUT is December 2019.
+It takes a year from the moment of their formation.
+That is, if workplace created in December 2018, the deadline for completion of the SOUT is December 2019.

-Our instructions will be very useful to both categories of employers.
-In the course of conducting a special assessment, they need to take into account a number of features in order to avoid administrative liability for violation of the established procedure for conducting a special assessment for the same.
+For both categories of employers, our instructions will be very useful.
+During the special assessment, they need to take into account a number of features in order to avoid administrative liability for violating the established procedure for conducting a special assessment for the same.

-Let's consider the procedure for carrying out this procedure in more detail.
+Let's consider the procedure for this procedure in more detail.

 Step 1.
-Issue an order on the formation of a commission to conduct a special assessment of working conditions
+Issue an order to form a commission for a special assessment of working conditions

-Having made a decision to conduct a special assessment of working conditions, the head of the organization must issue an appropriate order, defining in it the composition of the commission for conducting such a special assessment, including the head, as well as the procedure for its activities.
-In this case, the number of members of the commission must be odd, and it must necessarily include a labor protection specialist ().
-The head of the commission is usually appointed by the general director ().
+Having decided to conduct a special assessment of working conditions, the head of the organization must issue an appropriate order, defining in it the composition of the commission for conducting such a special assessment, including the head, as well as the procedure for its activities.
+At the same time, the number of members of the commission must be odd, and a labor protection specialist () must be included in its composition.
+The head of the commission, as a rule, is the general director ().

 Step 2.
 Approve the list of jobs for a special assessment

-The list of jobs for which a special assessment should be carried out, including similar ones, is determined by a commission created by the employer ().
+The list of jobs for which a special assessment should be carried out, including similar ones, is determined by the commission created by the employer ().

-A special assessment in the presence of similar jobs is carried out only in relation to 20% of their the total, but in any case there should be more than two of them ().
-The results of the special assessment are then applied to all similar jobs.
+A special assessment in the presence of similar jobs is carried out only in relation to 20% of their total number, but in any case there must be more than two ().
+The results of the special assessment are applied to all similar jobs.

 OUR REFERENCE

-Similar jobs - jobs that are located in one or more of the same type production premises equipped with the same or the same type of ventilation, air conditioning, heating and lighting systems, in which employees work in the same profession, position, specialty, perform the same labor functions in the same working hours while maintaining the same type of technological process using the same production equipment, tools, fixtures, materials and raw materials and provided with the same means individual protection ().
+Similar workplaces are workplaces that are located in one or more similar industrial premises equipped with the same or the same type of ventilation, air conditioning, heating and lighting systems, where employees work in the same profession, position, specialty, perform the same labor functions in the same working hours while maintaining the same type of technological process using the same production equipment, tools, fixtures, materials and raw materials and are provided with the same means personal protection ().

 Step 3.
 Issue an order approving the schedule for a special assessment of working conditions

-Simultaneously with the definition of the list of workplaces for which a special assessment of working conditions should be carried out, the commission draws up a schedule for the special assessment.
+Simultaneously with determining the list of jobs for which a special assessment of working conditions should be carried out, the commission draws up a schedule for the special assessment.
 It must be approved by the relevant order of the head of the organization.

-By general rule, a special assessment is carried out for each workplace, including office premises, at least once every five years ().
+By general rule, a special assessment is carried out for each workplace, including office space, at least once every five years ().

-If the employer had not previously carried out a special assessment of working conditions, it had to be carried out no later than December 31, 2018 ().
-At the same time, the law made it possible to do this in stages.
+If the employer did not previously conduct a special assessment of working conditions, it had to be carried out no later than December 31, 2018 ().
+At the same time, the law allowed this to be done in stages.

 • those employees whose profession, position or specialty gives them;